 This course provides an in-depth look at inequality in America, in which some individuals and groups "get what, when, and how" (Lasswell 1936) more than others.
-The class will contrast the promise of equality with the reality of inequality in American democracy today.
-Although the primary focus is on America, relevant comparisons to Qatar and the Gulf will be introduced to investigate how these concepts travel across contexts and raise awareness of global forms of inequality.
-Students will understand the social construction of difference (race, class, gender, and sexuality), the impact of intersectionality, and the concept of backlash as status quo groups seek to protect perceived threats to their power and place in the system.
-Specific issues, such as voting rights, education, and policing, will be explored through a comparative and critical perspective, and the prospects of social change will be assessed.
+The class contrasts the promise of equality with the reality of inequality in American democracy today.
+Although the primary focus is on America, relevant comparisons to Qatar and the Gulf are introduced to investigate how these concepts travel across contexts and raise awareness of global forms of inequality.
+Students examine the social construction of difference (race, class, gender, and sexuality), the impact of intersectionality, and the concept of backlash as status quo groups seek to protect perceived threats to their power and place in the system.
+Specific issues, such as voting rights, education, and policing, are explored through a comparative and critical perspective, and the prospects of social change are assessed.

 Politics of Legitimacy

-The protests and revolutions throughout the Arab world, beginning in December 2010, brings attention to the importance of legitimacy for the long-term stability of political regimes.
+The protests and revolutions throughout the Arab world, beginning in December 2010, bring attention to the importance of legitimacy for the long-term stability of political regimes.
 This class goes beyond economic rentier explanations to look at the politics of legitimacy and its effects on government capacity and stability.
-We compare Qatar, Oman and the United Arab Emirates to explore the extent to which these countries have been able to maintain their legitimacy despite the unrest of the Arab Spring.
+We compare Qatar with its regional neighbors to explore the extent to which these countries have been able to maintain their legitimacy despite the unrest of the Arab Spring.
 Students should end the class with a better understanding of the importance of political legitimacy to state stability in the post–Arab Spring world, even in oil-rich states.

-This course is geared toward increasing students’ understanding of how to critically interact with survey polls and data in order to measure and analyze public opinion.
+This course increases students’ understanding of how to critically interact with survey polls and data in order to measure and analyze public opinion.
 The class begins with general political science approaches to measuring and analyzing public opinion, and then focuses on recent public opinion and survey research on the Arab Middle East.
-Thus, this course aims to enhance the basic skills of journalism and communications students when it comes to interpreting survey data in a meaningful and accurate way, as well as provide critical knowledge of recent public opinion.
+Thus, this course enhances students' skills of interpreting survey data in a meaningful and accurate way, as well as provides critical knowledge of recent public opinion.
 Students should leave this class with higher statistical literacy, a better understanding of how to analyze and interpret survey data, and a greater knowledge of public opinion in the Arab Middle East.

 This course guides students through the concepts and practice of polling research, in the Western world and the Middle East.
 Topics include survey design, wording and context of questions, framing effects, anchoring vignettes methodology, and translation issues.
-Students divide into teams to create sections of the original survey instrument, including social, political, and economic issues.
-The final survey instrument will then be professionally conducted to a random, nationally-representative sample of citizens in Qatar.
+Students divide into teams to create sections of an original survey instrument, including social, political, and economic issues.
+The final survey instrument is then used to survey a random, nationally representative sample of citizens in Qatar.

 - State-society relations